 By Madeleine Oritz

-The Canadian Obesity Guidelines (written with the help of 60 authors and the review of over 500,000 research studies) confirm that obesity is not something we should take on with diet and exercise alone.
-According to the guidelines, obesity is a chronic medical condition that’s caused by over 150 different genetic, metabolic, behavioral and environmental factors.
+The Canadian Obesity Guidelines (written with the help of 60 authors and the review of over 500,000 research studies) confirm that obesity is not something we should take on with diet & exercise alone.
+According to the guidelines, obesity is a chronic medical condition that’s caused by over 150 different genetic, metabolic, behavioral, and environmental factors.
 With the virtually endless amounts of external factors that can influence and impact obesity, it’s no wonder experts recommend seeking professional, medical help for losing weight and keeping it off for good.
 But for those same reasons, diagnosing the root cause of weight gain and choosing the correct treatment can be tricky – that’s why it’s important to share a complete, obesity-centered health history when bringing up the topic with a healthcare professional.
 What exactly does that include?
-Read on to find out.

 Your doctor needs to know more than your current weight – or even just the recorded list of weights you happen to be each year when you stop in for your annual visit.
 Give your doctor a more comprehensive picture, including the age you were when you first started gaining weight, life events where you recall a significant change in weight, previous weight loss attempts (what they were, how much weight was lost and if any weight was regained) and your current phase of weight (ie losing, gaining or stable).